mepland/mount_sinai_health_hackathon_ekg_img/README.md

 ```

 ## Running the Preprocessing Script
-Pick j based on the CPU cores you have avaliable, see `--help` for details.
+Pick j based on the CPU cores you have available, see `--help` for details.
 ```bash
 python -u preprocessing.py -j 22
 ```